jedrzejme/RandomPhoneNumberGenerator/README.md

 ## Features
 * Optimized for US and Polish phone numbers
 * Save output to a file
+* Custom templates, learn more in the [wiki](https://github.com/jedrzejme/RandomPhoneNumberGenerator/wiki/Custom-Templates)

 ## Purpose
 I'm a novice programmer and I want to try my hand in making GitHub project.